frmichetti/uptime_concept/README.md

-# Kuadro Uptime Concept
+# Uptime Concept

-### Micro sinatra application that pings the Kuadro Instances to provide data for Metabase
+### Micro sinatra application that pings a Server Instances to provide data for Metabase

 For each register in config/instances.yml create a ping cron job.